ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 - YouTube
 - Disney

-Netflix
+- Netflix

-Paramount
+- Paramount

 ...so I used tvQuickActions (free) to remap two of them.

 There's three apps I like that can be sideloaded to AndroidTV and that work well with tvQuickActions or any other Android button mapper app...

-Automate (Llamalab)
+- Automate (Llamalab)

-MacroDroid
+- MacroDroid (but not recent versions)

-HTTP Shortcuts
+- HTTP Shortcuts

 The files in this repository (and the screenshots) are Automate Flows for you to download.
 Point to them with your button mapper app and you too will have a Sonos Volume Remote.
+Look within the flows for where the ip variable is set -- you'll need to modify that.
 Enjoy!

+Also works on FireTV, where my tests were with a FireTV TV (not stick or box) and the Button Mapper (flar2) app.

+## UPnP

+My recommendation for understanding UPnP is to experiment with a UPnP Explorer app.
+For Android that's UPnP Explorer, if you're on iPhone I believe uPnP Mate would be your go-to.

 ## Whimsical Remotes